synw/django-dex/README.md

 - `slug_field`: name of the field from where to take the file name
 - `content_field`: name of the field used to populate file content
 - `extension`: the file extension
+- 'func': optional: a function used to process the row before saving content

 ## Commands for [django-term](https://github.com/synw/django-term)